 The number of US mobile subscribers 13 and older watching video on their mobile devices in Q2 2010 reached 21.9 million, according to new data from The Nielsen Company.
 This number reflected about a 43% increase in mobile video users from about 15.3 million in Q2 2009.
 Compared to 20.3 million mobile video users in Q1 2010, the number rose almost 8%.

-Topics: Analytics & Automated, Media & Entertainment, Online, Online & Mobile, Promotions, Coupons & Co-op, Retail & E-Commerce, Syndication, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties
+Topics: Analytics & Automated, Data-driven, Media & Entertainment, Online, Online & Mobile, Promotions, Coupons & Co-op, Retail & E-Commerce, Syndication, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.